Knockers 2

 (Frankly, I’ve always been a bit of a whore when it comes to meeting famous people.
 After one performance of the Dream at Oxford I’d had the pleasure of introducing my parents to the famous actress Yvonne Mitchell, whose daughter had helped me with my lion’s roaring.
 In the Fringe bar in 1977 I had been able to have a chat with Michael Green who was up there with a show based on his book The Art of Coarse Acting, which had become my favourite in his Coarse series the moment I’d read it and come to realise you don’t need to make anything up about amateur acting at all, you just write down what happens.
 And even in London my landlord had once walked into the kitchen with someone I instantly recognised.
 “This is Jeremy,” he said.
 “Yes, Jeremy Bulloch,” I replied, startling both of them, and Jeremy especially, I think, which made me like him even more.
 Of course I knew of him.
 I’d first seen him in some TV soap called The Newcomers in the 60s, and he’d been cropping up ever since, usually in Bond films as a stooge in Q’s laboratory, testing fake plaster cats filled with nitro-glycerine or something, and all this before he gained lasting fame as Boba Fett in the Star Wars franchise.)

 Anyway, once in Edinburgh we went through our paces but for me the thing never seemed to catch fire.
-For a start, there were to be no more long afternoon walks along Portobello beach throwing Jane C to the sand lions.
+For a start, there were to be no more long afternoon walks along Portobello beach throwing the lovely Jane C to the sand lions.
 As for the audiences, I suspect they were smaller because the competition was getting fiercer all the time, and maybe we were just too timid, too staid, too stale.
 A symbol of the sadness that was this show is the fact that for once no recording exists.
 I still have a CD of the 1977 outing, but some tragic mix-up irrevocably wiped the only live version we obtained of the 1979 reboot, so now I can barely remember what sketches we used.
 The Plumbers song was in it, I remember, and a couple of the play spoofs like The Three Seagulls and Matchiavel of the Day, but the rest is hazy.
 The rehearsal shots include a still of Rob and I staring at each other, three feet apart, through binoculars, but why we should be doing something as bizarre as that, I no longer have any clue.
 Some kind of cricket commentary was it?
 Certainly not one of mine, at any rate.

 One thing that does stick in my memory, if not my actual craw, is that in the opening moments of this one I got a heckle similar to the crushing comment that had once greeted my electric guitar solo in Allswellthatendsrock!.
 We were opening the show with the Starsky and Hutch parody and I had just burst out from between the curtains, adopting my best threatening pose.
 Levelling my gun at the audience, I barked the opening line, “Freeze!
 This is the heat!”, and to my right I heard a voice in the front row say quietly but distinctly, “Next.”
 Summed it up really.